I-mtn-I/agentic-personal-assistant/README.md

 # Agentic Personal Assistant Team

+> [!WARNING]
+> The personal assistance features are not ready
+> Project is under heavy development.
+This means:
+> - docs are high likely to be outdated.
+> - There's no guarantee of stability.

 A fully local, privacy focused, team of ai agents for personal assistance.
 This monorepo project aims to handle below tasks at a high level:

 - Schedule events, tasks and appointments upon user request (just like calendar) while handling conflicts
 - Allows grouping tasks in multiple categories: work, chores, appointments, specialdays...
 - Use Eisenhower Matrix technique to prioritize tasks
-- Learn from previous interactions to improve in time
+- Learn from previous interactions to improve over time
-- TTS and STT with client-server architecure
+- TTS and STT with client-server architecture
 - Integration with other calendars: ical, outlook, etc...

 ## Tech Stack